Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Stochastic deterioration processes via Dynamic Bayesian Networks

 \subsection{Deterioration rate DBN}

 We present herein an alternative DBN in which a stochastic deterioration process is represented as a function of the deterioration rate.
 This model is adopted from \citep{Papakonstantinou2014a} and denoted here as deterioration rate DBN.
 Figure \ref{FIG:dbngraphDR} graphically illustrates the model.
-In this case, the damage condition is tracked by the nodes $d_t$ and it is conditional on the deterioration rate $\tau_t$.
-Imperfect observations are added through the nodes $\boldsymbol{o_t}$ and the structural reliability is indicated through the node $F_t$.
+In this case, the stochastic deterioration process is described in time $t$ by the nodes $d_t$, conditional on the deterioration rate $\tau_t$.
+If the stochastic process is stationary, the deterioration evolution will vary equally over time, and thus the deterioration rate $\tau_t$ is not utilized.
+The deterioration does not, however, progress equally over time in a non-stationary process, and in that case, the parameter $\tau_t$ needs to be incorporated to effectively model the varying deterioration effects over time.
+After collecting experimental or physically-based simulated data (e.g. Monte Carlo simulations) from a non-stationary deterioration process, the transition probabilities can be calculated, for each deterioration rate $\tau_t$, by counting the number of transitions from $d_{t}$ to $d_{t+1}$ over the total data available in $d_t$.
+Additional methods to compute the transition model are described in \citep{Papakonstantinou2014a}.
+As illustrated in Figure \ref{FIG:dbngraphDR}, imperfect observations are added through the nodes $\boldsymbol{o_t}$ and the structural reliability is indicated through the node $F_t$.

-To ensure compliance with the DBNs time invariant property, the belief state incorporates both the damage condition and deterioration rate through the joint probability $P(d_{t},\tau_{t})$.
+To ensure compliance with the DBNs time invariant property, the belief incorporates both the damage condition and deterioration rate through the joint probability $P(d_{t},\tau_{t})$.
 Yet, the node $\tau_{t}$ is a zero-one vector (one-hot) that transitions each time step from one deterioration rate $\tau_i$ to the next $\tau_{i+1}$.
 The deterioration evolution is computed by a forward operation in a similar manner as for the parametric DBN.
 Initially, the belief corresponds to the joint probability $P(d_{0},\tau_{0})$.
 Subsequently, the belief experiences a transition according to the transition matrix $P(d_{t+1},\tau_{t+1}|d_{t},\tau_{t})$:

-Based on the gathered observations, the beliefs are updated by applying Bayes' rule.
+Based on the gathered observations, the beliefs are then updated by applying Bayes' rule.
 The likelihood $P(\boldsymbol{o_{t+1}}|d_{t+1})$ can be directly defined from probability of detection curves or other observation uncertainty measures: